weijwang18/programming-Portfolio/README.md

 ## Known Bugs

-- _Since I haven't completed many projects, I will only display placeholders for now._
+- _Since I haven't completed some of the projects, I used placeholder images._

 ## License